ehc-io/pocket2onenote/README.md

 # Pocket2OneNote

-Export Mozilla Pocket Bookmarks to Microsoft OneNote
+Upload Mozilla Pocket Bookmarks to Microsoft OneNote

 Disclaimer:  The main purpose of this project was me trying to learn Nodejs and Puppeteer.
 Being that said, please have that in mind when reading my spaghetti code.